Thefrank/freebsd-port-sooners/README.md

 - Ombi v4 (dotnet5 variant, experimental, binary only NO PKG OR SERVICE)

+- Jackett (dotnet5 variant, experimental, binary only NO PKG OR SERVICE)

 ## Updates
 Open a ticket if I fall behind on something.